srmagura/swc-repro2/README.md

 Demonstrates an issue with swc not transpiling a dependency.

-This repository uses Yarn workspaces with Yarn v3. `package-b` depends on `package-a` which exports `testVariable`.
+This repository uses Yarn workspaces with Yarn v3 and the node-modules linker.
+`package-b` depends on `package-a` which exports `testVariable`.
 `package-b` has a single test which imports `testVariable` and checks that it is defined.

 `package-a` is not pre-transpiled.
 It is up to the Jest transformer to transpile it into a CommonJS module.
+`package-b` uses `transformIgnorePatterns` in `jest.config.js` to tell the transformer that `node_modules/package-a` needs to be transpiled.

 ## Instructions